mff-uk/sparqless/docs/hot_reloading.md

 ## How it works

-After the server starts, the `hotReloadServerSchema` function of the `SPARQL2GraphQL` class can be used to run hot reloading.
+After the server starts, the `hotReloadServerSchema` function of the `SPARQLess` class can be used to run hot reloading.
 Firstly, hot reloading must be configured in the `Config`.
 It is enabled by default, and the default configuration looks like this: